opentext-idol/discover-deploy/README.md

 With the default configuration, the Discover UI will be available at `https://localhost:8090` once the system has started.

-After the system has started, log in with a user that has the `admin` role.
+After the system has started, log in with the admin user (see `ISOL_INIT_AUTH_ADMIN_USERNAME` in `config/base.env`).
 The Discover UI will then perform a one off initialization.

 To show options and other usage information, run: